TouchTheInvisible/touchtheinvisible.github.io/_posts/2022-03-26-zinc-finger-protein-motif.md

 figuresheet: /assets/figure_sheets/1AAY-Zinc Finger Motif_Photosheet.pdf
 infographic: /assets\infographics\Zinc_finger_Infographics.pdf
 ---
-Zinc-finger motifs are small proteins that appear in a variety of distinct, unrelated molecules.
-They contains one or more zinc ions that stabilize the way the protein folds around DNA.
-Zinc-fingers bind to DNA and acts as transcription factors, regulating DNA transcription (synthesis of RNA from a DNA template).
-They are also found in proteins involved in DNA repair, RNA binding, protein degradation, and signal transduction.
+Zinc finger is a structural motif found in many different nucleic acid binding proteins.
+It contains one or more zinc ions that stabilize the way the protein folds around DNA.
+Zinc finger binds to DNA and acts as a transcription factor, regulating synthesis of RNA from a DNA template.
+It is also found in proteins involved in DNA repair, RNA binding, protein degradation, and signal transduction.